sdss/datamodel/datamodel/products/md/astraVisitSlam.md

-# Data Model: astraStarSnowWhite
+# Data Model: astraVisitSlam

-Results and best-fit models from the SnowWhite astra pipeline for a single star
+Results and best-fit models from the Slam astra pipeline for each visit of a single star

 ## Contents